Trump Says, 'Look What's Happening In Sweden.' Sweden Asks, 'Wait, What?'

 #swedenincident Iceland found responsible for swede massacre pic.twitter.com/rpySie7f3L— OnceUponAnAngel (@StandardWing) February 19, 2017

-What the president might've been talking about
+What the president says he was talking about

-In all seriousness, though, some have sincerely conjectured about what Trump may have been referring to.
+Some quickly began theorizing about what Trump may have been referring to.

 Others, like The New York Daily News, posit that Trump was referring to an interview with filmmaker Ami Horowitz that aired Friday night on Fox News.

+Trump's tweet on Sunday — that he was referencing "a story that was broadcast on Fox News concerning immigrants and Sweden" — fits with this explanation.

-Whatever the right answer may be, the incident calls attention to a telling aspect of U.S. political life, as Swedish journalist Martin Gelin told NPR's Camila Domonoske: Sweden can be a kind of Rorschach test in American politics, which inspires different reactions depending on where one's beliefs fall on the political spectrum.
+Regardless of how it came about, the incident calls attention to a telling aspect of U.S. political life, as Swedish journalist Martin Gelin tells NPR: Sweden can be a kind of Rorschach test in American politics, which inspires different reactions depending on where one's beliefs fall on the political spectrum.

 "The left really admires Sweden, and the far right views Sweden as a nightmare," Gelin says.